MSc Environmental Monitoring, Modelling and Reconstruction / Course details

 MSc Environmental Monitoring, Modelling and Reconstruction focuses on analysing past, present, and future dynamic environments, providing you with the skills for a career in environmental management or consultancy, and a firm grounding for research in the environmental sciences.

-- advanced theoretical knowledge and practical expertise in order to collect, interpret and analyse contemporary and past environmental data;
+- advanced theoretical knowledge and practical expertise to collect, interpret and analyse contemporary and past environmental data;

-- modelling skills, in order to investigate the interrelationships between environmental variables, and to predict their responses to changing internal and external conditions;
+- modelling skills to investigate the interrelationships between environmental variables, and to predict their responses to changing internal and external conditions;

-- intellectual and practical skills, in order to design and undertake field and/or laboratory experiments in contemporary environmental process-monitoring, or palaeoenvironmental reconstruction, and to design and test appropriate environmental models with the data you collect.
+- intellectual and practical skills to design and undertake field and/or laboratory experiments in contemporary environmental process-monitoring, or palaeo-environmental reconstruction, and to design and test appropriate environmental models with the data you collect.

 Aims

-The overall aims of the programme are for students to acquire:
+The overall aims of the course are for you to gain:

 - the appropriate level of advanced theoretical knowledge and practical expertise required to collect, interpret, and analyse contemporary and past environmental data;